 This ingredient is very specific to Indian cooking, so if you are able to get it in the United States or other countries you can just leave it out and increase the quantity of almonds and grated coconut.
 You can also use cashews instead.

-Ginger garlic– for flavor, add as per preference.
+for flavor, add as per preference.
+You can also use freshly minced ginger and garlic.

 Which Vegetables Go Well In This Curry?